rcc-uchicago/R-intro-divvy/NOTES.md

 ## Post-workshop notes

-+ Add a "What's included" slide, as well as a "What's included" section to the README.

 + Some participants might not have enough memory to load all the data.
 If that is the case, they can just load some of the files.